syedwasimahmed2803/life-skills-track/Technical Paper.md

 - Connector API

 ## Conclusion
-In microservices Architecture Apache services acts as a real-time databus that allows different services to talk to each other.
+In microservices architecture, Apache services acts as a real-time databus that allows different services to talk to each other.
 Kafka is quite complicated and has a steep learning curve.
 It requires some expertise for setup, scaling and maintenance which might not be suitable for smaller startups.

 ## References: